K-1 Visa Interview Questions and Answers | Fiancé(e) Visa Guide

-The K-1 nonimmigrant visa is filed by an American citizen to bring his or her foreign national fiancé(e) to the U.S. for the purpose of getting married.
+The K-1 nonimmigrant visa is filed by an American citizen to bring his or her foreign national fiancé(e) to the U.S. to get married.
 Just like the family-based immigration process, the most crucial requirement of the petition is for both parties to prove the authenticity of their relationship through documentation and an interview.
 On this page, you will learn about fiancé(e) visa interview questions and how to answer some of them.
 VisaNation makes the entire K-1 process fast and simple!

 Start